AzureDevOps3/duffney.github.io/_drafts/2020-03-12-usingANSIescapeSequencesPowerShell.md

 # Introduction

 When using ANSI within PowerShell there are two main parts; the `escape character` and the `escape sequence`.
 The escape character is used to indicate the beginning of a sequence and changes the meaning of the characters that follow the escape character.
 Most commonly escape characters are used to specify a virtual terminal sequence (ANSI escape sequence) that modifies the terminal.
 Escape characters are a standard of in-band signaling that control the cursor location, color, font styling, and other options within terminals and terminal emulators.
 ANSI escape sequences are often used with modifying command line prompt displays!
 Windows PowerShell doesn't have a built-in escape special character.
-Because of that you'd have to use `"$([char]27)"` to output a ASCII character representing an escape character.
+Because of that you'd have to use `"$([char]27)"` to output an ASCII character representing an escape character.
 However, PowerShell now includes a [special character for escape](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_special_characters?view=powershell-7#escape-e) `` `e`` .
-To use the escape character you start a string with the escape character `` `e`` followed by an opening square bracket `` `e[``.
+To use the escape character, you start a string with the escape character `` `e`` followed by an opening square bracket `` `e[``.
 Inside the square bracket is where you place the escape sequence.
 That escape sequence will determine how the terminal interpret the characters and acts accordingly.

 The best way to understand ANSI escape sequences is to break it down into its different parts.
 Using some ASCII art as an example you can break down the sequence `` `"`e[5;36m$asciiArt`e[0m"``  into its different parts.
 The sequence starts with the control sequence introducer `` `e[``.
 The `` `e`` is the escape character and `[` is the introducer.
 What follows is the sequence.
 Each of the numbers within this sequence represent an argument.
 The number `5` represents an argument that makes the text within the sequence blink.
 Each argument must be separated by a semi colon, which is why you see a semi colon between 5 and 36.
 Values 30-37 represent different foreground colors.
 In this example `36` represents a foreground color of cyan.

 Next in the sequence is the letter `m` which represents a function.
 The function is called SGR (“Select Graphics Rendition”) and accepts several arguments which were define earlier in the sequence.
 What follows after the function is the text that will be displayed.
-In this example that is a here-string stored in a the variable `$acsiiArt` that contains the ASCII art for #PS7Now.
+In this example that is a here-string stored in the variable `$acsiiArt` that contains the ASCII art for #PS7Now.
 At the very end of the sequence `` `e[0m`` is calling the SGR function again, but this time it is using the argument `0` to reset and turn off all the attributes defined in the first sequence.
 Putting the sequence back together again and running it within a terminal will result in the ASCII art #PSNow being displayed with a cyan font and flashing text.
 Now that you have a good understanding of ANSI escape sequences, let's take a look at what else can be done with them and have some fun!

 ```powershell
 $asciiArt = @"